Examples of how some communities have used garden grants to build a community garden greenhouse

 When growing in a group garden the culmination of everyone’s individual knowledge comes to bear.
 Now a few years of gardening experience multiplies into many decade’s worth.
 The collective patchwork of plots creates a feast for the eyes and gardeners help motivate each other to get out there and take advantage of the season.
 We obviously can’t say enough great things about community gardens and are excited to be a part of both community and educational garden projects.

 If you have your own garden and don’t have time to nurture another garden plot, but you’d like to have more community in your gardening lifestyle, the best thing to do is join a local garden club.
-For a directory of local garden clubs you can check out the Garden Club of America
+For a directory of local garden clubs you can check out the Garden Club of America.

 Many community gardens are grown exclusively for donations to help families in need.
-The Harvest Center in Woodland Park, CO boosts around a hundred members and donates hundreds of pounds of food a year to families in need.
+The Harvest Center in Woodland Park, CO boosts around one hundred members and donates hundreds of pounds of food a year to families in need.
 To read more about their efforts visit:

 Here at Growing Spaces we host two community gardens.
 We have a Growing Dome garden where staff tend and work their very own beds and we host a Growing Dome garden for the Pagosa Springs Nurturing Family Center where families in need can come to have the experience of gardening and can harvest food to bring home.
 Read more at: